 Describe how a non-literal, figurative form of inquiry into the felt sense of loss can help clients symbolize their implicit embodied meanings;

 Distinguish between emotion-focused, sense-making and benefit-finding approaches to journaling and highlight the role of each; and

 Implement procedures for establishing safe entry into and exit from immersive and reflective journaling, and generalize to its use in therapy.

-Note: Completion of this program (total 3-hour activity, including approximately 2-hour recorded webinar and 1-hour reflection) and return of the Responsive Journal satisfies half of the Core Course on Trauma-Informed Approaches to grief therapy required for All PI Certification Programs.
+Note: Completion of this module and return of the Responsive Journal satisfies half of the Core Course on Trauma-Informed Approaches to grief therapy required for All PI Certification Programs.

 This program contains the following video segments:

 - Analogical Listening: Meaning Making in Metaphor (30 mins)